albertogalca/houtouwan/README.md

 - **author:** Update this with your Twitter account and name (your project name).
 - **twitter:** Update with your Twitter username.
 - **social:** In name, you can add your project name, and in links, you can add a list of all your project's social links.

+## Who is behind

+We are [Marga](https://x.com/marga_camps) and [Alberto](https://x.com/albertogalca).
+After working for several months on [Creare Spaces](https://crearespaces.com/) gathering places, we thought it would be a good idea to create a template like this so others can build their own directories.
+If you have any questions, feel free to contact us.